seancuttlefish/composite-bitluni/README.md

 ## Notes

 ### SimplePALOutpit.h
-- The composite video over the ESP32's DAC stuff is all very clever and explained in his YouTube videos.
-Basically, it turns the frame in to cideo signals.
+- The composite-video-over-the-ESP32's-DAC stuff is all very clever and explained in his YouTube videos.

+### RGB2YUV.h
+- This is a big lookup table used in the conversion of RGB to the YUV colour model used in composite video.

 ### Graphics.cpp / Graphics.h
-- There is a "backbuffer" where all the latest graphics are placed so that a new frame is not part-rendered before it is ready (this is called double buffering).
+- There is a "backbuffer" where all the updates are placed while a frame is being constructed.
-- The backbuffer is copied to "frame" when it is ready tp be rendered by SimplePALOutpit.h.
+- The backbuffer is copied to "frame" when it is ready to be displayed.
+- "Graphics.init" creates the buffer.
 - "Graphics.begin" (optionally) clears the buffer.
-- "Graphics.end" copies the buffer to the frame.
+- "Graphics.end" copies the buffer to the frame for SimplePALOutpit.h to render as composite video.
-- The "Graphics.dot" functions are used when rasterising a line, rectangle etc. "Graphics.dotFast" has no frame boundary check.
+- The "Graphics.dot" functions are used when rasterising (converting to dots) a line, rectangle. rect etc.
+- "Graphics.dotFast" has no frame boundary check.
+Is it that much faster?
-- The "Graphics.line" function graws a line between two points.
-I base all of my polygons on this. bitluni's code is a little different.
+- The "Graphics.line" function works out the dots that need to be shown when drawing a line between two points.
+- I base all of my polygons (filled and unfilled triangles and squares) on Graphics.line. bitluni's code is a little different.

-### RGB2YUV.h
-- This is a big lookup table used in the conversion of RGB to the YUV colour model used in composite video.
+- Rather than develop any more graphical functions, I think fuure versions of this code should make use of a pre-existing graphics library.